 Tip: Save the tender celery leaves for garnish.

-By removing the seeds and that white membrane ribbing that holds the heat, l evaded….
+By removing the seeds and white membrane you’ll have more jalapeno flavor and less heat that can sometimes overwhelm the soup.

-Oregano, garlic powder, onion powder, cumin, coriander, salt and black pepper.
-A magical combination.
+The magical combination of oregano, garlic powder, onion powder, cumin, coriander, salt and black pepper.

-Then transfer into a large soup pot with 6 cups of low sodium non-msg chicken broth.
+Then transfer into a large soup pot with 6 cups of chicken broth.

 While the soup simmers for 20 minutes, time to prep the tomatoes.
 Cut an X on the end of each to allow heat to enter the fruit and loosen the skins.

 Then blanch for 2 – 3 minutes.
-Normal blanching calls for 30 seconds, but I’ve always had a tough time getting the skin off unless they boil a bit longer.
+Normal blanching calls for 30 seconds, but we’ve always had a tough time getting the skin off unless they boil a bit longer.

-Ice cubes cool them down.
-See, the skin is already peeling off.
+Ice cubes cool them down and the skins easily peel off.